nonlocalize/number_to_color/README.md

 ## Usage

-There are two required params.
+### Params
 * `value`: The numerical value to color code for.

 * `domain`: The numerical domain, or "range", for the color gradient.
 This can be a 2 or 3-item array.
+In a 2-item array, the midpoint is automatically set as the "neutral" value/color.
+In a 3-item array, you can set the midpoint to be anywhere between the first and last item (e.g., `[0, 5, 7]`).

-* 2-item array, the midpoint is automatically set as the "neutral".
-In a 3-item array, you can set the midpoint to be anywhere between the first and last item (e.g., `[0, 5, 7]`.
+* `neutral_color` / `positive_color` / `negative_color`: (optional) Custom colors that can be passed in to override the defaults.
+These can be hex or RGB codes.
 <br>

 To get started, require the gem in your file.